PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM: Experiment

 \textbf{User-constrained Layout Generation} Although content-aware layout generation has been a valuable step toward real-world applications, realistic graphic design problems often involve more conditionality.
 User constraint is one of them, usually including optional suggestions or mandatory opinions for graphic design products.
 These constraints, typically articulated in natural language, introduce even more complexity due to their potential ambiguity.
 As Section \ref{related_work} mentioned, several previous works \cite{LayoutGANpp, LayoutFormerpp, Parse_then_Place} have explored similar topics.
 Yet a comprehensive end-to-end solution that seamlessly integrates visual content with natural language constraints is still required.
 Our methodology, leveraging large multi-modal models, is inherently equipped to bridge this gap.

 To this end, we propose a new dataset to validate the constrained generation ability of our approach.
 Firstly, we ask human annotators to write 3 user constraints according to the original poster layout in the CGL \cite{CGL_GAN} validation set (6,006 samples), which are later used as test samples in this experiment.
 Then, with these high-quality human-annotated constraints serving as in-context learning examples, we utilize ChatGPT to generate constraints automatically.
-This approach enable us to expand our constraint dataset to include the entire training corpus of the CGL dataset (54,546 samples) and the PosterLayout dataset (9,974 samples), thereby assembling a enormous training dataset to mirror the diverse demands of real-world graphic design tasks.
+This approach enables us to expand our constraint dataset to include the entire training corpus of the CGL dataset and the PosterLayout dataset, thereby assembling an enormous training dataset of 64,520 samples to mirror the diverse demands of real-world graphic design tasks.
+The synthesized user-constrained poster dataset is called \textbf{UC-Poster} for short.

 \textbf{A New Real-world Poster Dataset} A notable limitation of existing content-aware datasets is their oversimplification.
 Typically, these datasets feature layouts with no more than 15 design elements, categorized into fewer than 5 types.
 Such simplicity falls short of conveying sufficient semantic information and mirroring the complexity of designs employed in real-world graphic designs.